pilotmoon/popclipweb/site/dev/packages.md

 ## Examples

-For a whole bunch of example extension packages, see
+For a whole bunch of example extension packages, see&#32;<AaLink gh="pilotmoon/PopClip-Extensions/tree/master/source" />.
-<span style="white-space: nowrap"><GithubFilled />&nbsp;<a href="https://github.com/pilotmoon/PopClip-Extensions/tree/master/source">pilotmoon/PopClip-Extensions/source</a></span>.